 In addition to physical challenges, a diagnosis of lupus nephritis can also take a psychological toll.
 For those having difficulty coping, family support and social work services may help.

 In many people, timely and aggressive treatment of lupus nephritis results in considerable improvement and, often complete, remission of the disease and its symptoms.
-But treatment is not yet optimal for all patients with lupus nephritis, according to Dr. Kirou.
+But treatment is not yet optimal for all patients with lupus nephritis.
 People who do not respond to conventional treatment may be eligible for clinical studies of newer agents.

-If you would like more information about the treatment of lupus nephritis at HSS, please visit the Physician Referral Service or call 1.877.606.1555.
+If you would like more information about the treatment of lupus nephritis at HSS, please request an appointment or call 1.877.606.1555.

 We thank our trusted colleague, Dr. Surya V Seshan, Professor of Clinical Pathology and Laboratory Medicine at Weill Cornell Medical College, for her kind provision of the kidney biopsy pictures in this article and her helpful comments.